KuldeepProzo/ProCompliance/README.md

 Emails & Reminders
 - Configure SMTP variables in `.env`.
-- Emails sent for: assignment, submission to checker, reopen for edits, reminders (grouped) to SuperAdmins and category Admins.
+- Emails sent for: assignment (single and grouped), submission to checker (auto on first maker update), edit request, reopen for edits, reminders (grouped) to SuperAdmins and category Admins.
+- Emails use hyperlinks with the name "ProCompliance" and URLs built from `APP_URL`.
+Single-compliance emails include a direct link to the compliance editor; grouped emails link to `APP_URL/#/tasks`.
+Links appear above the table.
-- Reminder cron (server local time, Asia/Kolkata set in code): runs daily by default.
+- Reminder cron (server local time): runs daily by default.
+- All email sends are async and logged to the server console.

 Roles & Permissions
-- SuperAdmin: full access, manage settings, view all tasks/tabs.
+- SuperAdmin: full access, manage settings, view all tasks/tabs; exempt from attachment requirements on update.
-- Admin: full access within assigned categories; sees tasks as:
+- Admin: full access within assigned categories; tabs behavior:
-  - For Me: only where user is Maker or (submitted) Checker
+  - For Me: tasks where user is Maker or (submitted) Checker
-  - Others: tasks in assigned categories
+  - Others: tasks in assigned categories, excluding those where user is Maker/Checker
-- Viewer: sees tasks assigned to them or submitted for them as checker; cannot administer.
+- Viewer: tasks where user is Maker or (submitted) Checker; read-only UI
+- Admin category assignments are managed in Settings → Users

 CSV Import/Export
 - Export CSV: from UI Export tab.
 - Get template: `GET /api/tasks/import/template` (authorized).
 - Import CSV: UI Import tab (SuperAdmin only).
+  - Template headers use emails: `Maker_email`, `Checker_email`.
+  - Import matches Maker/Checker by email (case-insensitive).
+Unknown emails are created as Viewer with `DEFAULT_PASSWORD` and sent a welcome email; names are derived from email.
+  - Within a single CSV import, newly created users are cached to avoid duplicates.
+  - Grouped "Assigned" emails are sent to each Maker listing all created compliances.
   - Attachments are not required on creation/import.
-  - Makers must add at least one general attachment when updating an existing compliance.
+  - Makers must add at least one general attachment when updating an existing compliance (FC image does not count toward this requirement).
-  - If “Displayed in FC” is Yes, an FC image is always required.
+  - If “Displayed in FC” is Yes, an FC image is required on update (SuperAdmin is exempt).

 File Uploads
-- Max 5MB total per request (enforced server-side).
+- Max 5MB total per request (enforced server-side; no per-file cap).
+- Allowed types: images, PDF, DOCX/DOC, XLS/XLSX, CSV.
 - FC image uploads are tagged on the client filename with `__fc_image` and accepted as images server-side.
+- Attachments open in an inline preview page with a download button (tasks: `/attachments/:id`, notes: `/notes/:id`).

 Security Notes
 - Set a strong `JWT_SECRET`.
 - Run behind a reverse proxy with TLS.
 - Limit access to `server/data` and `server/uploads` directories.
+- Do not commit `.env`, `server/data/`, or `server/uploads/` to version control.

 Troubleshooting
 - 502/Bad Gateway behind Nginx: ensure PM2 process is running and `proxy_pass` points to the correct PORT.
 - Emails not sending: verify SMTP envs, and that users (maker/checker/admin) have valid emails set.
 - Database locked: rare with `better-sqlite3`; ensure single server process writes to DB.

+Behavior Reference
+- Tasks sorting (client-side): Pending first, then Completed.
+Within each status: High, then Medium, then Low, then others.
+Then nearest due date (NA last).
+Tie-breaker by title.
+- Submit to checker button is removed.
+On the first Maker update to a task, the server auto-submits to the Checker and locks Maker editing until reopened for edits.
+- Dashboard shows Overall Health stat boxes (overall and per criticality) at the top.

 License
 MIT (see `LICENSE`).